 2 RECOMMENDATIONS TO DECREASE ANXIETY

 Proactively discussing goals or identifying a few questions that your student wants to have answered can help students focus during a campus visit.
-Brainstorm with your student a goal or question that they can listen for and/or ask the tour guide creates a manageable and less stressful way to approach a college visit.
+Rather than giving your student a list of questions to memorize or be responsible for asking during the tour, brainstorm with your student just 1 or 2 question that they can listen for and/or ask the tour guide.
+Only having a few questions to ask creates a manageable and less stressful way for your student to approach a college visit.
+Mom or dad can hold the checklist of questions and/or email the Admissions office after the tour.

 Students share with me that they often think to themselves, "I need to learn everything about this college and make a decision that will affect the rest of my life".
 As adults, we know that college visits are only one step in the college search process, but your teen may not realize how long the road ahead is.